nigellat/Progress-Journal/September.md

 <h1>September 12th:</h1>
 <p>-continued working on the Learn GDScript From Zero lessons</p>
 <p>-currently I am up to lesson 9/27</p>
-<p>-so far the lessons feel like review just on variables, functions, and the basics with slightly different syntax!</p>
+<p>-so far, the lessons feel like a review just on variables, functions, and the basics with slightly different syntax!</p>

 <h1>September 20th:</h1>
 <p>-continued working on the lessons</p>